-Payment may be made by either cash, personal check or Master/Visa/Discover card.
+Payment may be made by either cash, personal check or credit card.
 The following policy governs payment by check:

-- 1. You must present your current student identification card. - 2.
-Checks are accepted for the amount of purchase only. - Checks must be made payable to the college (two party checks and counter checks are not acceptable). - Phone number, student number and address must be recorded on face of check.
+- 1. Checks are accepted for the amount of purchase only. - Checks must be made payable to the Calhoun College Bookstore. - Phone number, student number or driver's license number and address must be recorded on face of check.

-CASH REFUND POLICY
+REFUND POLICY